Today's Bible Reading: Mark 16

 Reflecting and Thinking

 Today's selected text is the conclusion of the book of Mark in some manuscripts.
-It almost seems fitting--fear remains until sight verifies the reality of Jesus' resurrection.
-The events are unbelievable--until he appears.
+It is a fitting conclusion -- fear remains until sight verifies the reality of Jesus' resurrection.
+The events are unbelievable -- until he appears.
 The reports of others are hardly enough.
 We want to see.

-Through a combination of the the manuscript evidence and the precedents of church history, almost all modern translations contain the "rest of the story"--verses 9-20.
+Through a combination of the manuscript evidence and the precedents of church history, almost all modern translations contain the "rest of the story" -- verses 9-20.
 Jesus appeared to his followers, gently rebuking them because they could not believe until they had seen him.
 We are so much like them!

 On this day, does fear or faith have the upper hand in your life?
 What would it take to ease the fear and increase the faith?
 (Pray to God about this.)
-Many people today still want to see firsthand and to experience God power personally--do you think Jesus would also rebuke them as he did the Eleven in verse 14?
+Many people today still want to see firsthand and experience God's power personally -- do you think Jesus would also rebuke them as he did the Eleven in verse 14?

 How do you want to change your life after reading Mark's gospel?
-(Pray also about this response in today's prayer.)
+(Pray about your response in today's prayer.)

-Dear God, as we come to end of this gospel, we ask you to change our lives according to the specific ways the message has touched our hearts during the last few weeks.
+Dear God, as we come to end of the Gospel of Mark, we ask you to change our lives according to the specific ways the message has touched our hearts during the last few weeks.
 We ask you to increase our faith and decrease our tendency to be afraid.
 Increase our faith, again we pray, in Jesus' name, Amen.